Updated April 26, 2023

 |Data is continuously streamed, and it is dynamic.

 |Data is static and nonvolatile (Data is Persistence).

 |It is easy to set up, but operating a Hadoop cluster is difficult.

 |It is easy to set up, and operating a storm cluster is also easy.

 |Use Cases: Black Box Data, Search Engine Data, etc.

 Apache Hadoop vs Apache Storm Comparison Table

-Apart from differences, there are some similarities also available in Hadoop and Storm like both are Open Source technologies with a scalable and fault-tolerant feature used in business intelligence and big data analytics sector in organizations.
+Apart from differences, some similarities are also available between Hadoop and Storm.
+Both are Open Source technologies with scalable and fault-tolerant features in organizations’ business intelligence and significant data analytics sector.

-Apache Hadoop provides batch processing for handling very large datasets with high latency and uses commodity hardware which makes it less expensive and it also supports other frameworks with diverse technology.
-But for near real-time processing with very low latency storm is the best option which can be used with multiple programming languages.
-Hence, as per the need of organization, we can use Apache storm or Apache Hadoop for real-time or batch processing.
+Apache Hadoop provides batch processing for handling large datasets with high latency and uses commodity hardware, making it less expensive.
+It also supports other frameworks with diverse technology.
+But for near real-time processing with very low latency, the Storm is the best option which can be used with multiple programming languages.
+Hence, as per the organization’s need, we can use Apache Storm or Apache Hadoop for real-time or batch processing.